 Nutritional Value: Vitamins A, C, folic acid, and calcium

-Nutritional value: Vitamins C, E, and K, calcium, magnesiuphosphorous, potassium, iron, zinc,cand antioxidants glucoraphanin, sulforaphane, and polyphenols.
+Nutritional value: Contains vitamins A, B complex, C, E, and K, calcium, magnesiuphosphorous, potassium, iron, zinc,cand antioxidants glucoraphanin, sulforaphane, and polyphenols.

-Golden Acre cabbage has a taste that is nearly indistinguishable from Red Acre Cabbage microgreens.
-It is mild and tender and tastes like cabbage, but maybe even better!
-Mix Golden and Red Acre cabbage together for a beautiful meal.
+Golden and Red Acre cabbage are mild and tender and taste like cabbage, but maybe even better!
+They make a beautiful meal.